vbharadwaj-bk/fast_tensor_leverage/reference_implementation/README.md

 `segment_tree.py` contains the code to generate a segment tree and the STSample procedure.
-`lemma_sampler` implements the construction and sampling procedure of the lemma presented in the section "A Simpler Row Sampling Problem".
+`lemma_sampler.py` implements the construction and sampling procedure of the lemma presented in the section "A Simpler Row Sampling Problem".
 Finally, `krp_sampler.py` implements the procedures "ConstructKRPSampler" and "KRPSample".